jb-01/jb-01/README.md

 ### Hi there.
 - 📚 I'm studying neuroscience & computer science @ University of Chicago
 - 🛰️ prev DL Researcher at  NASA Ames Research Center
-- 🔭 I’m currently working on natural language processing
+- 🔭 I’m currently working on natural language processing and neural operators at Caltech
 - 🌱 I’m currently learning as much as possible

 <!--